Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Expressive Arts

-Expressive Arts therapy according to IEATA, the International Expressive Arts Therapy Association:
+As described by IEATA, the International Expressive Arts Therapy Association:

 The expressive arts combine the visual arts, movement, drama, music, writing, and other creative processes to foster deep personal growth.